WaqasSaleem97/CC_F25/Lab_Tasks/Lab_6/Lab6.md

 - File ownership and permission management (symbolic and numeric modes)
 - Using pipes, pagers, grep, and redirections (`>`, `>>`)
 - Writing shell scripts with variables, conditionals, loops, and functions
-- Running a remote GUI using Codespaces and VNC (Task 14)
+- Running a remote GUI using Codespaces and VNC

 ---